carmenbianca/report-liferay/report.md

 #### During which stage of development do you see yourself using a compliance tool? {-}

-Hugo uses SourceFormatter before submitting a pull request, reasoning that if a pull request is sent to the chief software architect without running SourceFormatter, the tests will fail.
+Hugo uses Source Formatter before submitting a pull request, reasoning that if a pull request is sent to the chief software architect without running Source Formatter, the tests will fail.

-Usually, the last commit of a PR is a SourceFormatter run.
+Usually, the last commit of a PR is a Source Formatter run.

 #### During which stage of development do you NOT see yourself using a compliance tool? {-}